emorycpa/template-winship-magazine/README.md

-# Emory University - Winship Magazine
+# Emory University - GYNOB Magazine

-Rough sketch of Winship Magazine in the Emory Bootstrap 4 standard template.
+Rough sketch of GYNOB Magazine in the Emory Bootstrap 4 standard template.